1. Put table lamps on the island to make your kitchen feel like a room, not a laboratory. Visual Comfort's Column lamp in Sheffield silver.

 4. Ina likes to chop vegetables on an extra-large and thick Maple R-Board by John Boos.

+5. Put a shelf over the range for things used all the time — kosher salt, utensils.
 6. Double your storage with cabinets on the stool side of the island for special-occasion items like Thanksgiving platters.

 7. Long handles are easier to grab than small knobs.